ielab/ielab.github.io/student-projects.md

 This project requires the development of data acquisition methods, in Python, along with data analysis methods, both in Python and R.

-This project may produce a small publication at the end of the internship, or in the immediate period after the internship is concluded.
+This project may produce a small publication at the end of the project, or in the immediate period after the project is concluded.

 ------------------------------------------------------------